nafSadh/resume/resume.md

 Feb 2015 -
 * Developing new version of TCI’s Loan Origination Solution - Decision Lender 4x Responsibility includes design and implementation of business logic, data models, user interfaces and integration with various third-party services including ACH payment, Car valuations etc. Building a reporting toolkit that enables clients to design reports to meet their specific need.
 (Java 8) (Angular JS) (REST) (SQL)
-* Developed and maintained Decisions Lender v3.5 for existing and new clients
+* Developed and maintained Decision Lender v3.5 for existing and new clients

 Research Foundation for SUNY
 ----------------------------